DIVD-NL/evidence_uploader/README.md

 In order to use this tool you need:
 * A Google account in the DIVD organisation
 * Create credentials.json using this page: https://developers.google.com/drive/api/v3/quickstart/python (make sure you are logged into you divd.nl account)
-* Alternatively, ask Frank from credentials and a whitlisting
+* Alternatively, ask Frank for credentials and a whitlisting
+* Enable Google Sheets on your credentials, see: https://support.google.com/googleapi/answer/6158841?hl=en
 * Certain packages (a lot if you want gifs as well), see prep-ubuntu.sh to give you an idea